medic/test-data-generator/README.md

 ### Generate then replicate

 When generating a massive dataset (100,000+ documents) for an existing database with views (e.g. the `medic` database), it may be preferable to actually generate the data into a temporary database (on the same CouchDB instance) and then replicate the data into the target database (e.g. using Fauxton).
-The document creation rate for this process (including generating into the temp db, replicating to `medic` db, and indexing views) has been measured at `~11,000 docs/min`.
+The document creation rate for this process (including generating into the temp DB, replicating to `medic` DB, and indexing views) has been measured at `~11,000 docs/min`.

 While the speed gains of this approach are somewhat modest, it has a couple additional benefits:

 - The time spent running the actual generation script is minimal (since docs are added to the temp db at `~360,000 docs/min`).
 So, there is less danger of the script being interrupted or becoming disconnected from the CouchDB instance.
-Once all the docs are saved in the temp db, the replication/indexing happen internally within the Couch instance.
+Once all the docs are saved in the temp DB, the replication/indexing happens internally within the Couch instance.
 This is where the vast majority of the time is spent.
-- You can keep your generated dataset in the temp db for future use, without having to regenerate it each time you want to test with it.
+- You can keep your generated dataset in the temp DB for future use, without having to regenerate it each time you want to test with it.

 ## License